-The certification process is conducted by independent certifiers DIN CERTCO (Germany) and Vinçotte (Belgium).
+The certification process is conducted by independent certifiers DIN CERTCO (Germany) and Vinçotte TÛV Austria (Belgium).
 In order to be certified compostable, the product must undergo a stringent test regime carried out by recognised independent accredited laboratories.
-The certification process includes the following procedures: 1) chemical characterization of the product 2) testing of ultimate biodegradability 3) disintegration under practice-relevant composting conditions and 4) definition of the quality of the compost (ecotoxicity test on two plant species) 5) infrared spectrum recording to enable the identification of the material.
-Both the evaluation criteria as well as test circumstances and methods comply with the EN 13432.
+The certification process includes the following procedures: 1. chemical characterization of the product, 2. testing of ultimate biodegradability, 3. disintegration under practice-relevant composting conditions, 4. definition of the quality of the compost (ecotoxicity test on two plant species), and 5. infrared spectrum recording to enable the identification of the material.
+The evaluation criteria as well as test circumstances and methods comply with the EN 13432.
 To ensure continuous compliance with the certification requirements regular inspections take place.

 Leaves no trace behind

-A jar made of Seedling certified Sulapac Premium Plus material disintegrates in 12 weeks in an industrial compost.
+A jar made of BPI certified Sulapac Premium material disintegrates in 12 weeks in an industrial compost.